 2. Kukai (空海), Ad 774–835

-More commonly referred to as Kōbō-Daishi (弘法大師, the master who propagated Buddhist doctrine) within Japan, the founder of the Shingon Branch of Japanese Buddhism is widely considered Japan’s most important historical religious leader.
+More commonly referred to as Kōbō-Daishi (弘法大師, the master who propagated Buddhist doctrine), the founder of the Shingon Branch of Japanese Buddhism is widely considered the most important historical religious leader of Japan.

-In his 30s, he visited China, during which he received esoteric initiation from the Chinese Master Huiguo.
-Following Kukai’s return to Japan, he was notably involved in several significant public projects.
-Other than the important appointment of administrative head of Todai-ji, i.e. the Office of Priestly affairs, Kukai oversaw the construction of Kyoto’s Tō-ji and the restoration of the Manno Reservoir.
+In his 30s, Kukai visited China, during which he received esoteric initiation from the Chinese Master Huiguo.
+Following his return to Japan, he was notably involved in several significant public projects.
+These include being appointed the administrative head of Todai-ji i.e. the Office of Priestly Affairs, overseeing the construction of Kyoto’s Tō-ji, and managing the restoration of the Manno Reservoir.

-Lastly, he successfully petitioned Emperor Saga for permission to establish a mountain retreat at Mount Kōya.
+In later years, Kukai successfully petitioned Emperor Saga for permission to establish a mountain retreat at Mount Kōya too.
 This retreat eventually became the headquarters of Japanese Shingon Buddhism.
-Shingon Buddhism also grew into one of Japan’s foremost Buddhism branches.
+Shingon Buddhism also grew into one of the country’s foremost Buddhism branches.

 3. Saichō (最澄), Ad 767–822